Escape response: In birds

 Avian species also display unique escape responses.
 Birds are uniquely vulnerable to human interference in the form of aircraft, drones, cars, and other technology.
 There has been a lot of interest in how these structures will and do affect the behaviors of terrestrial and aquatic birds.

-One study, Weston et al., 2020, observed how flight initiation changed according to the distance of the drone from the birds.
+One study by Michael A. Weston et al. in 2020 observed how flight initiation changed according to the distance of the drone from the birds.
 It was found that as the drone approached the tendency of birds to take flight to escape it increased dramatically.
 This was positively affected by the altitude at which the birds were exposed to the drone.
-In another experiment by Devault et al. (1989), brown-headed cowbirds (Molothrus ater) were exposed to a demonstration of traffic traveling at speeds between 60 – 360 km/hr.
+In another experiment by Travis L. DeVault et al. in 1989, brown-headed cowbirds (Molothrus ater) were exposed to a demonstration of traffic traveling at speeds between 60–360 km/h.
 When approached by a vehicle travelling at 120 km/h, the birds only allotted 0.8s to escape before a possible collision.
 This study showed that fast traffic speeds may not allow enough time for birds to initiate an escape response.